 Compartment syndrome should be considered in the presence of increasing pain, especially pain on passive stretching of muscles, decreasing range of active finger motion or deteriorating neurovascular signs, which is a late phenomenon.

-Tension band wire removal is delayed until function has fully recovered and can be performed as a day case, under general anesthesia.
+Cerclage wire removal is delayed until function has fully recovered and can be performed as a day case, under general anesthesia.

 Usually the incision is smaller than for open reduction if the twisted wire ends lay close to the olecranon tip.
 Sometimes for cosmetic reasons, it is best to resect the whole scar and use cosmetic wound closure.